alpeshdgapps/photoid-india-legal/data-deletion.md

 - Your photo is sent over HTTPS encryption in transit
 - The provider processes the photo and returns the result
-- The provider automatically removes the input and output data after about one hour by default
+- For API-based processing with our current provider, the provider states that input parameters, output values, output files, and logs are automatically removed after about one hour by default
 - We do not store your photos on servers we operate
 - We do not use your photos to train AI models
-- The provider processes photos according to its own terms and privacy policy
+- The provider processes the selected photo only to generate the requested result and return it to the app
+- We do not authorize the provider to use your photo for advertising, resale, or any independent purpose unrelated to providing the processing service

 No action is required from you for the provider's automatic prediction cleanup.